piggeywig2000/BMOnline/README.md

 ```
 `OutputPath` refers to the directory to build the project into. `ReferencePath` refers to the directory that contains the game's DLLs.
 You should modify these paths if they're different on your computer.

-## Using the API
+## Mod API
 This mod has an API that other mods can use to add custom functionality.

 Add `BMOnline.Mod.dll` to your mod as a reference, and access the API using the BMOnline.Mod.Main.Api interface.
+Your mod's manifest must contain the "Priority" field, with a value higher than 0.

+Aside from the documentation comments on the methods, this API is undocumented.
+If you'd like to develop an addon mod I'd recommend joining the Banana Mania Modding [Discord Server](https://discord.gg/dbNTKSU2Rt) where you can ask me questions.